skippyr/becho/README.md

 Please refer to the manual of `becho` after you install it by using `becho --help` or `man becho`.

+## Issues And Enhancements

+If you have found an issue while using this software, you can report it in the issues tab of its page on GitHub.
+Enhacements can also be asked in the same way.

 ## Copyright